Glomus jugulare tumorParaganglioma - glomus jugulare

 Exams and Tests

 Glomus jugulare tumors are rarely cancerous and do not tend to spread to other parts of the body.
 However, treatment may be needed to relieve symptoms.
 The main treatment is surgery.
-Surgery is complex and is usually done by both a neurosurgeon and a head and neck surgeon (neurotologist).
+Surgery is complex and is most often done by a neurosurgeon, head and neck surgeon, and ear surgeon (neurotologist).

 In some cases, a procedure called embolization is performed before surgery to prevent the tumor from bleeding too much during surgery.